jchansen/reactjs-phoenix/README.md

 The branches in this repo represent a gradual refactor of the demo app.
 Going through the steps in order will likely be the easiest way to understand how the application progresses, and each step is a single conceptual change to the application.

+The most relevant changes or code for each branch will be pasted below so that you don't neccesarily _have_ to flip through the branches to recall the major changes.

 ### 1. start
 This branch starts off the demo, and uses the `componentDidMount` method in the `List` component to fetch data from the GitHub API and set the state of the component.
 The `render` function then looks at the component's state to determine what to render.